 These projects (and countless others) provided Greg and Prosoft with well-rounded experience in single-logical-unit and all forms of RAID (both hardware and software) in direct and net-attached configurations.
 Few companies can match the breadth of knowledge that has been passed through the engineering ranks of Prosoft Engineering, Inc.

 In parallel with pioneering work in the mass storage driver, utilities, and firmware arenas, Greg amassed tremendous experience in file systems through pioneering companies such as Apple (MFS, HFS, HFS+, DOS FAT, and NTFS), Sitka (Tops), and Novell (Netware).
-Highlighted achievements in this area include one of the first cross platform external file system software to successfully allow Macs and PCs to share media (PC Exchange) and one of the most successful cross platform network operating systems to date (Netware for Mac OS, still sold by Prosoft today).
+Highlighted achievements in this area include one of the first cross platform external file system software to successfully allow Macs and PCs to share media (PC Exchange) and one of the most successful cross platform network operating systems to date (Netware for Mac OS).